browsermedia/bcms_settings/README.markdown

     => #<Cms::Settings: bcms_s3 => {"account_id"=>"NEW_ID"}

 Keys can have almost any name, except for these:
-["inspect", "__send__", "delete", "instance_eval", "__metaclass__", "method_missing"]
+    inspect, __send__, delete, instance_eval, __metaclass__, method_missing

 ### Registering and deleting modules

-It is also possible to register and delete modules manually in addition to or as an alternative to caling Settings.synchronize.
+It is also possible to register and delete modules manually in addition or as an alternative to calling Settings.synchronize.

 To register modules: